ksodipo/DataWiz/README.md

-# DataWiz
+DataWiz

 Any data scientist would spend upwards of 50% of the time and effort in cleansing data.
 How great would it be if that were fully automated?
-This project aims to divert 20% of our efforts away from fancy ML models and into pure cleansing to producing an automated and repeatable process for data cleansing.
+This project aims to divert 20% of our efforts away from fancy ML models and into pure cleansing to producing an ***automated and repeatable*** process for data cleansing.
 Let's pause for a moment, on cutting the tree with an axe, and build a chainsaw.

 Automated data cleansing for Decision Tree models (and similar models).
 Supports numpy and pandas.

-Capabilities: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting useless features, Handling missing values.
+**Capabilities**: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting useless features, Handling missing values.
 More functionality is currently being developed.

-Requires:
+**Requires**:

-Sklearn (plus an update to the preprocessing/label.py file) Pandas
+ - sklearn (plus an update to the preprocessing/label.py file)
-Numpy

-INSTALL:
+ -  pandas
+ - numpy

-Copy the core/datawiz.py file into your project directory and import.
+**Install**: Copy the core/datawiz.py file into your project directory and import.
 Also consider replacing the sklearn.../preprocessing/label.py file to deal with cases where a new categorical variable is found in the test set.

-EXAMPLE:
+**EXAMPLE**:

     import DataWiz

-wiz = DataWiz(train_path='../.csv' ,
+    wiz = DataWiz(train_path='../.csv' , test_path='../.csv', use='numpy', target_col=-1, exclude_cols=[1,2,3], missing_values='fill', pds_chunksize=0)
-  test_path='../.csv',
-  use='numpy',
-  target_col=-1,
-  exclude_cols=[1,2,3],
-  missing_values='fill',
-  pds_chunksize=0)

-X_clean, Y_clean = wiz.process() #This will remove headers, split the input and target columns, determine useless features e.g. id or
-                                 # email, and drop amy columns specified in the "exclude_cols" argument of the class instantiation.
+    X_clean, Y_clean = wiz.process() #This will remove headers, split the input and target columns, determine useless features e.g. id or # email, and drop amy columns specified in the "exclude_cols" argument of the class instantiation.

     wiz.read_test()

     X_test_clean = wiz.process_test()